carl24k/fight-churn/README.md

 ## 1 Getting Started

-These are basic startup/setup instructions that I think should work for most people using a recent Mac.
+Note from the author: These are basic startup/setup instructions that I think should work for most people using either shell Python or an IDE, on either Mac or Windows.
+(I would like to give Jupyter Notebook setup instructions in the future - if you have done it, please contact me.)
-I apologize that so far I have not had a chance to provide more detailed setup instructions for Windows, but I will do so ASAP (and I would welcome contributions in this area.)
 I also want to apologize in advance because I am neither an expert in PostgreSQL nor an expert in Python, but I am about to give a lot of advice on how to setup and use these technologies - if you find I am not doing things the best way, or just not how you would have done it, please be patient.
 Same goes for the rudimentary state of some of the code - I'm doing the best I can with the time I've got.
 If you want to make things better please help help out! :)

 ---